-- (j) with the permission of the President acquire, purchase, take, hold and enjoy movable and immovable property of every description, convey, assign, surrender and yield up, mortgage, demise, reassign, transfer or otherwise dispose of, or deal with any movable or immovable property vested in the Commissioner upon such terms as the Commissioner seems fit; - (k) accept surrenders, assignments or re-conveyances and to exchange any property and enter into contracts; - (1) publish guidelines regarding compliance with the Act, including but not limited to guidelines on the development of industry codes of conduct, firm compliance policies, procedures for handling complaints, guidelines dealing with conflict of interest for industry bodies or individuals who mediate or deal with complaint resolution, guidelines dealing with security of information and information systems, and guidelines for information sharing agreements or data matching agreements; - (m) exercise his corporate powers in relation thereto in such manner as he thinks fit, subject always to any special or general directions as the President may from time to time specify; and - (n) exercise such other powers as may be assigned to him under any other written law.
+- (i) publish guidelines regarding compliance with the Act, including but not limited to guidelines on the development of industry codes of conduct, firm compliance policies, procedures for handling complaints, guidelines dealing with conflict of interest for industry bodies or individuals who mediate or deal with complaint resolution, guidelines dealing with security of information and information systems, and guidelines for information sharing agreements or data matching agreements; - (j) exercise his corporate powers in relation thereto in such manner as he thinks fit, subject always to any special or general directions as the President may from time to time specify; - (k) make such administrative arrangements as may be necessary for the proper conduct of his functions; and - (1) exercise such other powers as may be assigned to him under any other written law. - 10.
+The Commissioner appointed under section 8 Functions of Shall-